Bradup

 ![]() Is this the area where the circle once stood? |

-![]() After some research I realized that these stone were not part of the circle, and in fact only one stone still remained within an earth embankment, and not in the location I had looked in.
-I returned to Bradup after a space of 3 or 4 years.
-The boulders I had seen before were still there but this time the heather had been burned back, I knew these stone were not the circle, but the area where the stone should have been had been recently ploughed there was no stone left.
-All I could find was a patch of roughly circular soil that was a slightly lighter colour than the surrounding land, and a pile of boulders at the field edge.
+with a thick carpet of heather. ![]() After some research I realized that these stone were probably not part of the circle and in fact only one stone still remained within an earth embankment, and not in the location I had been looking in.
+I returned to Bradup after a space of three or four years.
+The boulders I had seen before were still there but this time the heather had been burned back, I knew these stone were not the circle, but the area where the stone should have been had been recently ploughed - there was no stone left (photograph above at the top of the page).
+All I could find was a patch of roughly circular soil that was a slightly lighter colour than the surrounding land, and a pile of boulders at the field edge (photograph below).
 These all showed deep gouge marks from the bucket of some kind of earth mover.
-Whether one of these stones is from the circle or not, I dont know, but it sadly seems that this circle has now been completely destroyed Glossary Item: Bronze Age |
+Whether one of these stones is from the circle or not, I dont know, but it sadly seems that this circle has now been completely destroyed.
+Probable Date: Bronze Age See also Ilkley Moor & Rombalds Moor Introduction For a more thorough investigation into the fate of Bradup Circle see this page by local expert Paul Bennett. |

 Back to Map | Home